ashesi-SE/Sample-1/README.md

 ## Stable Tree
 this is the readme for the stable tree

+## Week 3
+This is the week 3 readme

 # angular seed readme info follows:

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.